 At the beginning of 2019, I started a community of Medium writers on Facebook, and we're now over 2300 members strong.
 They share their insights about the platform, articles, ways to make money from Medium, etc. It's a great community that I'm proud to be a part of.

 I didn't monetize that community in any way, though.
 That's where I feel I went wrong in my journey.
 For a while, I invested all of my time in that community.
-I made posts, shared the group, and cultivated its growth—all of this while dealing with Debt and working a full-time job.
+I made posts, shared the group, and cultivated its growth—all of this while working a full-time job.

 If I did monetize the group in some way that was beneficial to the group members and didn't feel like I was trying to take their money, then perhaps I would have been in a very different place today.